Epigraphy at Warwick

 - Christopher Eyre, The Use of Documents in Pharaonic Egypt (in press, 2013)

 David Fearn is currently investigating epigraphic and non-epigraphic means of memorializing athletic and other achievements in late archaic and early classical Greece, looking at crossovers between poetry and material culture in a diverse range of contexts.
 Building on his previous contextual studies of epinician poetry (Bacchylides: Politics, Performance, Poetic Tradition (2007); Aegina: Contexts for Choral Lyric Poetry (ed., 2010)), he is developing a broader view of the similarities and differences, tensions and complementarities, between material modes of commemoration, via inscriptions and sculpture, and non-material, orally delivered, poetic modes.
 A paper entitled 'Kleos v Stone?
-Lyric Poetry and Contexts for Memorialization' will appear in the proceedings of the 2009 University of Manchester Literature and Epigraphy Conference, edited by Polly Low and Peter Liddel, Inscriptions and their uses in Greek and Latin Literature (OSAD series, 2013).
+Lyric Poetry and Contexts for Memorialization' is published in the proceedings of the 2009 University of Manchester Literature and Epigraphy Conference, edited by Polly Low and Peter Liddel, Inscriptions and their uses in Greek and Latin Literature (OSAD series, 2013).

 Fabienne Marchand works mainly on the Epigraphy of the region of Boiotia.
 In collaboration with Prof. A. Schachter she publishes the inscriptions found during the Thespiai and Koroneia Surveys (Profs.
 J. Bintliff and A. Snodgrass).
 Six new inscriptions of the Thespiai Survey were published in December 2012 in a volume stemming from presentations at the Oxford Epigraphy Workshop entitled Epigraphical Approaches to the Study of the Postclassical Polis.
 Fourth Century BC to Second Century AD edited by P. Martzavou and N. Papazarkadas at OUP.
 Fabienne Marchand also collaborates with the Copenhagen Associations project, and is notably involved in the compilation of their inventory and database of private associations of the Greek-speaking world, largely based on epigraphical evidence, as consultant for the region of Boiotia.